jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

 you can immediately check that your changes work.

 Now you will need to install these dependencies.
-Run the following commands in the repository root folder install the dependency and save it to your `package.json`:
+Run the following commands in the repository root folder to install the dependencies and save them to your `package.json`:

 .. code:: bash